-The name ‘Masjid al-Aqsa’ translates as ‘the farthest mosque’ and is the third most holy place in Islam.
-It was here that in around 621 CE the Prophet Muhammed(PBUH.)came on the night journey from Makkah riding on the Buraq.
+The meaning of the name ‘Masjid al-Aqsa’ is ‘the farthest mosque’ and to Muslims is the third most holiest place in Islam.
+This mosque is well known for the visit of Prophet Muhammed(PBUH.) in 621 CE.
+This visit is known as the night journey from Makkah, riding on the Buraq.

-Masjid al-Aqsa is no ordinary masjid.
-The Prophet (PBUH) dedicated a great deal of his life nurturing the Sahabah (Companions) to appreciate the excellent qualities of Masjid al-Aqsa.
-Some of the reasons why Masjid al-Aqsa should form an important aspect of a believer’s dedication is that it is:
+Masjid al-Aqsa is a very special masjid.
+The Prophet (PBUH) on many occasions explained to the Sahabah (Companions) to appreciate the excellent qualities of Masjid al-Aqsa.
+Here are some of the reasons why Masjid al-Aqsa should form an important place in the heart of a believer:

 The station of al-Isra and al-Mi’raj.

 The second house of Allah built on earth.

 The place where hundreds of Messengers of Allah (swt) are buried.